lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 </struts>
 ```

-As you see you can also specify a default value in case if the variable is missing, in this case `devMode` will be set to `false` when there is no `DEV_MODE` environment variable defined.
+As you see you can also specify a default value in case if the variable is missing.
+In this case `devMode` will be set to `false` when there is no `DEV_MODE` environment variable defined.

 You can also define your own constants and inject them into your actions but this an advance topic that I will explore in my next book.

 ### bean

-Struts allows defines beans, functional components, building blocks that are used to constitute the whole framework.
+Struts allows to define beans, functional components, building blocks that are used to constitute the whole framework.
 Thus are also an extension points for the users.
 Each defined bean can be replaced with different implementation.
 That how plugins work, they provide a new version of given bean to change framework's behavior.

 Here is an example bean definition from `struts-default.xml`: